sorbet/sorbet/website/docs/troubleshooting.md

 By wrapping an expression like `x` in `T.unsafe(...)` we can ask Sorbet to forget the result type of something.

-One case when this is useful when we know for sure that a method exists, but Sorbet don't know about that method exists statically:
+One case when this is useful is when we know for sure that a method exists, but Sorbet doesn't know that method exists statically:

 ```
 TODO(jez) missing method example